 - And in some cases, sudden bouts of uncharacteristic aggression!

-These symptoms might appear only mildly irritating at first, but time will progress the symptoms until they become unmanageable, should the condition remain untreated.
+While these symptoms might appear only mildly irritating at first, they will progress until they become unmanageable, should the condition remain untreated.

 Some breeds known to be affected by this disease are: